 Renew your theological imagination!
 The Doctor of Ministry program allows you to step out of your ministry context to sift through new information and ideas, then step back in to discover how and why that learning matters.
 At the end of your course work, you will design and implement a project that engages your ministry context in conversation with your work in the classroom.
 Students typically complete the program in three to four years.

 This program is 36 credits and is to be completed in three years to four years.
 Applications to this DMin cohort are accepted on a continual basis.
-Apply now to reserve your space in the next focus, expected to begin Sept.
-27, 2021.
-Application deadline is Aug.
+Apply now to reserve your space in the next focus, expected to begin in January 2022.
+Application deadline is Nov.
 15, 2021.
 Financial aid and scholarships are available for those who qualify.

 What will we be exploring in the Intergenerational Black Church Studies focus?

 In this focus we seek to learn about, learn from, and be formed by coordination and conflict between two intertwining streams of expression in the Black church: ecclesial expressions of church and larger social movements.
 Students will be taking courses such as these from faculty at PTS and beyond:

 - Intergenerational Dynamics in Black Religious Institutions, Movements, and Practices

 - History of Black Church Activism in the United States: Hush Arbors to Black Lives Matter